ISISComputingGroup/ibex_developers_manual/development_workflow.rst

 #. **Push back the changes (developer)**
 #. **Create a pull request (developer)**
 #. **Review (reviewer)**
+    * Assign the pull request to yourself to indicate you are reviewing it (and, perhaps, add a comment as well)
     * If it is okay move to the next step, otherwise inform the developer of the problem and add a comment to the pull request
 #. **Merge the changes (reviewer or developer)**
+    * If it is a simple merge the reviewer can do it, otherwise ask the developer to do it
 #. **Delete the branch (reviewer or developer)**
 #. **Close the ticket in Trac (reviewer or developer)**